apryakhin/legion.stanford.edu/tutorial04.md

 that called it.
 Thus, it will not be automatically deleted when the task finishes.

-`IndexAllocator` and `FieldAllocator` objects are also resources, but, are similar to `Future` objects, in that they are reference counted.
+`FieldAllocator` objects are also resources, but, are similar to `Future` objects, in that they are reference counted.
 When the objects go out of the scope the destructor is invoked and references are removed.
-This is why allocators are placed in explicit C++ scopes so that the resources are reclaimed as soon as they are done being used (lines 26-33 and 42-49).
+The use of the explicit C++ scope at line 36 is to ensure that the allocator is reclaimed as soon as it is done being used.

 Next Example: [Physical Regions](/tutorial/physical_regions.html)
 Previous Example: [Hybrid Model](/tutorial/hybrid.html)